Rideau Street McDonald's: Public plea from Ottawa's police chief

-Customers eat at the infamous McDonald's as a TV displaying security footage plays on the wall behind them in September 2019.

 On March 15, 2019, Ottawa police chief Charles Bordeleau — who had worked at McDonald's for seven years prior to joining the police force in 1984 — sent an open letter to the CEO of McDonald's Canada.
 The 99 Rideau location was "breaching your established standards of operation" wrote Bordeleau, outlining the restaurant's "ongoing criminal activity and social disorder".
 He noted the increasing burden on police, with an increase in the annual calls for help made from the restaurant from 2014 and 2017: a jump from 647 to 928 calls.
 "In fact, even as I draft this letter, another individual is recovering from a stabbing that occurred at that address yesterday."

 In response, the restaurant announced it would shut down from 10pm to 6am each night, close its back door, and hire additional security guards.
-Ottawa's mayor, Jim Watson applauded the move saying "[f]ar too many police resources were being spent in that restaurant".
+Ottawa's mayor, Jim Watson applauded the move, saying "far too many police resources were being spent in that restaurant".
 City councillor Mathieu Fleury claimed the owner had resisted security improvements such as surveillance cameras and a layout change.
 The building manager denied responsibility and attributed the crime to "social issues out of their control".

 Closure

 In January 2023, the Rideau Street McDonald's franchisee decided to not renew the lease.
 The restaurant closed in May after 38 years in business.
 Ottawa's mayor, Mark Sutcliffe, said he had regularly dined at the Rideau McDonald's on Friday nights as a teenager, and expressed positivity about the future of the area and its new police hub plans.

 A crowd of about 200 people gathered to memorialize the institution with the "Rideau McDonalds Farewell March" in March 2023.
 Some carried signs of raccoons and some dressed in costumes including Ronald McDonald, French fries, the Hamburglar, and a raccoon.
 The event raised money for local housing charities such as Operation Come Home and Shepherds of Good Hope.
-The organizer, who was a University of Ottawa student, expressed hope that the next tenant "doesn’t attempt to hide from the memory of its predecessor — but rather, embraces it".
+The organizer, Keith de Silvia-Legault, who was a University of Ottawa student, expressed hope that the next tenant "doesn’t attempt to hide from the memory of its predecessor — but rather, embraces it".

 In 2024, a Cantonese restaurant named 99 VIP Seafood signed a lease and became the location's next tenant.
-It opened in September 2025.
+It opened in September 2025 and closed in March 2026.
 McDonald's Canada is open to reopening in downtown Ottawa, the CEO said in November 2024.